jim-easterbrook/python-exiv2/USAGE.rst

 In general it's more efficient to use attribute access (``info.title``) than dict_ access (``info['title']``).
 It is sometimes useful to be able to iterate over the members though, as shown above.

-Note that in the C++ API the struct member names end with an underscore.
-In the Python interface the underscore is optional for attribute names, and removed in the dict_ like interface.

 Reading data values
 -------------------